Article

 1. Can we take a look at your portfolio together?

-Most probably you have already seen the agency’s portfolio on their website.
+So, most probably you have already seen the agency’s portfolio on their website.
 This question, however, will help you learn more about the experience and expertise of the design company you are considering.
 Chances are not all their projects are exposed on their website and there might be something you are looking for in their archives.
+Reviewing their past successes and the agency's track record with previous clients can help you assess their reliability and ability to deliver results.

 The diverse portfolio reflects experience in different fields.
 If you are going to build a fintech or healthcare platform it’s beneficial for designers to have some experience in this field.
+Many agencies have worked with a variety of brands, which can be an indicator of their adaptability and understanding of different industry needs.
 Pay attention to the comments of your interlocutor.
 The solid and confident knowledge of the company’s portfolio reveals a serious and responsible partner.

 Red flags:

-* Poor portfolio.
+• Poor portfolio.
 By poor portfolio we mean sloppy and poorly organized examples of the agency’s work.
 This reveals the agency’s attitude to work that you’d want to avoid.
 There can also be just bad design.
 Save yourself some time and resources and stay away from amateurs.
+It's important to see evidence of past successes and a strong track record to ensure the agency can deliver quality results.

 2. What’s your organizational structure?